rackerlabs/support-how-to/content/account-management/account-management-faq.md

 The Rackspace [Cloud Terms of Service](https://www.rackspace.com/information/legal/cloud/tos) explains when customers are entitled to credits.

-#### How do I delete or cancel my services?

-Cloud accounts can be closed by the account owner at any time, but Rackspace cannot perform this action.
-Instead, the account owner must initiate the closure through the MyCloud portal by using the following steps:

-1. Ensure that all products (such as Cloud Servers, Images, Cloud Files, Cloud Block Storage, and so on) are deleted.
-2. Log in to the [Cloud Control Panel](https://login.rackspace.com/) and review all services to ensure that all your data is backed up outside of the Rackspace environment.
-3. In the upper-right corner of the page, click **Account > Account Settings**.
-4. At the bottom of the **Account Settings** page, click **Cancel My Account**.
-5. Choose a reason from the provided list.
-6. Check the check box at the bottom of the page.
-7. Type the word _CANCEL_ into the text box.
-8. Click **Cancel Account**.

-Cancellations cannot be initiated over the phone or with a support ticket.
-The cancellation submission is your authorized approval for Rackspace to delete your account and cancel your services in their entirety.
-If you do not have a copy of your data outside of our Cloud infrastructure, Rackspace is not liable for data loss.

-**Note**: Your Rackspace cloud account is billed one month in arrears on your anniversary date.
-Depending on the date on which your cancellation is finalized, you might still receive an additional, final invoice on your next invoice date.
-Refer to your billing overview for your monthly invoice date.

 #### I don't agree with my bill.
 How can I dispute a charge?